javalin/website/pages/docs.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ### Endpoint handlers
-Endpoint handlers are matched in the order they are defined.
+Endpoint-handlers are matched in the order they are defined.

 {% capture java %}
 app.get("/", ctx -> {